Sovos Brands Reports Fourth Quarter and Fiscal Year 2022 Financial Results; Provides 2023 Guidance

 FY 2023 Guidance Demonstrates Continued Strong Momentum on Top and Bottom Line

-LOUISVILLE, Colo., March 08, 2023 (GLOBE NEWSWIRE) -- Sovos Brands, Inc. (“Sovos Brands” or the “Company”) (Nasdaq: SOVO), one of the fastest-growing food companies of scale in the United States, today reported financial results for its fourth quarter and fiscal year ended December 31, 2022.
+LOUISVILLE, Colo., March 08, 2023 (GLOBE NEWSWIRE) -- Sovos Brands, Inc. ("Sovos Brands" or the "Company") SOVO, one of the fastest-growing food companies of scale in the United States, today reported financial results for its fourth quarter and fiscal year ended December 31, 2022.

 Fourth Quarter Highlights: